pepstock-org/Charba/readme.md

   * add checks on public methods in order to avoid any `NullPointerException`.
   * add `brighter` and `darker` methods on IsColor interface.
   * update internal plugin to apply patterns and gradients into datasets in order to apply patterns by `onBeforeUpdate` method (instead of `onBeforeDatasetsDraw`) to avoid that the legend will not be updated.
+  * add `isConsistent` method into `ChartAreaNode` object in order to be aware if the objetc is already initialized.

 License
 -------